dgaydukov/cert-aws/sa/files/sa.md

 CloudFront is a CDN (content delivery/distribution network) - that speed up the distribution of your data using edge locations.
 When user request content, CF use nearest edge location and deliver cached version, it's faster than transfer data directly from data center.
 If content not in cache, CF retrieve it directly from s3 or HTTP and cache it.
 CF is not durable storage, it's just an edge cache.
-To work with CF you should create origin server Then you add you origin server to CF, and CF generate link for you.
+To work with CF you should create origin server, then you add you origin server to CF, and CF generate link for you.
 Origin server can be:
 * static (s3)
 * dynamic (ec2/elb or any other on-premise http server, also called custom origin)